Traveling in the Rajasthan desert feels different as scorching heat and dryness is almost always around.

 3. Explore the golden Maharaja’s fort and fly back in time

 One of the main attractions in Jaisalmer is the sand colored old fort that rises high above the desert.
-From far away, you can easily spot the fort because it’s the highest point in the surroundings.
+From far away, you can easily spot the fort because it’s the highest point in the surroundings (just like the Mehrangarh Fort in Jodhpur).
 Both the interior and exterior of the golden fort are magnificent and very old.
 A true treasure of Rajasthan.

 The fort also dates back to 1400 A.D. and the many rooms inside are a delight to explore.
 I guess it’s a place you have to see when you visit Jaisalmer.
 It was inhabited by the Maharaja’s family until the independence of India.